glixingxian/Design-Pattern/bridge_pattern/bridge_pattern_structure.md

 **ConcreteImplementor (normal class)**

-With the same exemple to easily understand:
+With the same example to easily understand:

 Abstraction is for sure an abstraction of vehicle.
-It could be car, train, camion and so on.
+It could be car, train, truck and so on.

 RefinedAbstraction is used to expanded to have more features or operations.

-Implementor is an interface to define behaviours.
+Implementor is an interface to define behaviors.
 For a vehicle, it could be to transport something here.

-ConcreteImplementor is implementations for this behaviour like transporting goods, transporting passagers and so on.
+ConcreteImplementor is implementations for this behavior like transporting goods, transporting passages and so on.

 Maybe could be easily to understand bridge pattern with its second name - Handle/Body pattern.
-Handle is the Abstraction here to handle its body (so its behivours).
-With our exemple, a vehicle to handle transport!
+Handle is the Abstraction here to handle its body (so its behaviors).
+With our example, a vehicle to handle transport!